Updated 4/18/24.

 And when you’re using Google, the sky’s the limit.
 You can type in the phrase blueberry, and find everything from blueberry recipes to facts about where they’re grown or sites where you can buy them.
 This is great… until you want to find something specific and have trouble doing so because the options are so vast.

-That’s where vertical search engines come in to play.
-These specialized search engines make it easier to find content pertaining to certain industries or topics, making them a valuable resource to those who use them.
+That’s where vertical search engines come into play.
+These specialty search engines make it easier to find content pertaining to certain industries or topics, making them a valuable resource to those who use them.

 In this post, we’re going to explain exactly what vertical search engines are, why they’re so important, and what you can do to rank well within them.